triciasawyer/Reading-notes/class-07.md

 ## Reading:07- Programming with Javascript

+This topic matters because we need to understand Javascript in order to use it along with html and css.

 **What is control flow?**
 Control flow is the order that the computer executes statements in a script.
 In a normal control flow, it goes in order from the first line in the file to the last line.
 Other structures may change the control flow, such as conditionals and loops.